-- Prepare-
+- 1. Prepare

-- □ replacement print head(s)
+- replacement print head(s)

 - ☐ 90% isopropanol (IPA-isopropyl alcohol) or ethanol (ethyl alcohol)

-- disposable cleaning gloves (supplied with the print head; or use any clean, powder-free protective gloves) - ☐ a supplied cleaning cloth or equivalent - ☐ a 5 mm flat-head screwdriver or a 3 mm Hex (Allen[®]) key (depending on the type of print block)
+- ☐ disposable cleaning gloves (supplied with the print head; or use any clean, powder-free protective gloves)

+- □ a supplied cleaning cloth or equivalent

+- ☐ the scale supplied for use in the Head Optimization wizard (Weight Test)

+- the Missing Nozzles ruler

-Note: Make sure that you have these items before performing the head-replacement procedure.
+Note: Make sure that you have these items and that the scale is calibrated and charged before performing the head-replacement procedure.

-2. Open the Head Replacement wizard from the Options menu.

-Figure 6-55 Starting the Head Replacement wizard

-- 3. In the opening wizard screen, click Next to begin.
-The Wizard Conditions screen appears. - 4.
-Read the conditions, select I Agree and click Next.
+- 2. Start the Head Optimization wizard from the Options menu. - 3.
+In the opening wizard screen, click Next to begin. - 4.
+In the following screen, select Replace faulty heads, and click Next.